“Children must be taught how to think, not what to think.”

 I’m pretty strict in my house.
 My kids have chores, and they’re non-negotiable.
-They do dishes every night (and at 8 and 10 respectively, they’ve gotten pretty good at it).
-They are in charge of bringing groceries from the car to the house, and then unpacking them.
-They also have set “clean house” days where they are at my disposal for most of the day, usually doing things like cleaning the bathroom or wiping down all he baseboards in the house.
+They still do have plenty of duties in the house, always age-appropriate.
+Chores between the ages of 6-10: They were in charge of bringing groceries from the car to the house, and then unpacking them, making beds, doing dishes, and doing their laundry.
+They also had set “clean house” days where they are at my disposal for most of the day, usually doing things like cleaning the bathroom or wiping down all the baseboards in the house.
 Some days it take a couple hours.
 Some days it takes a few minutes.
 I never hear complaints, because I will not tolerate them.
 Also, because it’s always been that way.
+It's been normalized.

 My dogs are required to work, too.
 There’s no free meal in my house – no food bowls (water 24/7, though).
 My dogs eat exclusively out of enrichment toys.
 Work give them food (a positive) which then translates into more self confidence (and no issues with boredom-related destructive behaviors).
 Learn how to get started here.

 One of the greatest quotes I’ve ever heard came from a super sexy science bad ass man name Bill Nye.